SEMINAR SERIES

 • Presenters

-• Paul Pecorino (EC) An Experimental Analysis of the Signaling Model of Litigation
+• Paul Pecorino (Econ) An Experimental Analysis of the Signaling Model of Litigation

 • Sebastian Forkmann/Justin DeSimone (MKT/MGT)